-At Euroapi we are committed to respecting and promoting human rights, in compliance with the Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights.
+At EUROAPI we are committed to respecting and promoting human rights across all our business operations.
+In line with our commitment, we follow the principles of the United Nations Global Compact and United Nations Guiding Principles on Business and Human Rights.

-We are vigilant on issues covered by the Fundamental Conventions of the International Labor Organization (including prohibition of child labor and forced labor and respecting freedom of association).
+We are vigilant about respecting the rights and principles set out in the Universal Declaration of Human Rights and the Declaration on Fundamental Principles and Rights at Work of the International Labour Organization.
 We promote diversity, practice fairness, and show courtesy in our interactions with individuals both inside and outside the company.

-We have four fundamental principles underlying rights at work:
+We have five fundamental principles underlying rights at work:

-- 1. the freedom of association and the effective recognition of the right to collective bargaining - 2. the elimination of forced or compulsory labor - 3. the effective abolition of child labor - 4. the elimination of discrimination with respect to employment and occupation.
+- 1. freedom of association and the effective recognition of the right to collective bargaining; - 2. the elimination of all forms of forced or compulsory labor; - 3. the effective abolition of child labor; - 4. the elimination of discrimination in respect of employment and occupation; and - 5. a safe and healthy working environment.